Israeli–Palestinian peace process: 2010 direct talks

-In June 2009, reacting to US President Barack Obama's Cairo Address, Israeli Prime Minister Benjamin Netanyahu declared for the first time conditional support for a future Palestinian state but insisted that the Palestinians would need to make reciprocal gestures and accept several principles: recognition of Israel as the nation-state of the Jewish people;demilitarization of a future Palestinian state, along with additional security guarantees, including defensible borders for Israel; Palestinian would also have to accept that Jerusalem would remain the united capital of Israel, and renounce their claim to a right of return.
-He also claimed that Israeli settlements retain a right to growth and expansion in the West Bank.
+In June 2009, reacting to US President Barack Obama's Cairo Address, Israeli Prime Minister Benjamin Netanyahu declared for the first time conditional support for a future Palestinian state but insisted that the Palestinians would need to make reciprocal gestures and accept several principles: recognition of Israel as the nation-state of the Jewish people; demilitarization of a future Palestinian state, along with additional security guarantees, including defensible borders for Israel; acceptance that Jerusalem would remain the united capital of Israel; and renunciation of their claim to a right of return.
+He also claimed that Israeli settlements retain the right to growth and expansion in the West Bank.
 Palestinians rejected the proposals immediately.
 In September 2010, the Obama administration pushed to revive the stalled peace process by getting the parties involved to agree to direct talks for the first time in about two years.
 While U.S. President Barack Obama was the orchestrator of the movement, U.S. Secretary of State Hillary Clinton went through months of cajoling just to get the parties to the table, and helped convince the reluctant Palestinians by getting support for direct talks from Egypt and Jordan.
 The aim of the talks was to forge the framework of a final agreement within one year, although general expectations of a success were fairly low.
-The talks aimed to put the Israeli–Palestinian conflict to an official end by forming a two-state solution for the Jewish and Palestinian peoples, promoting the idea of everlasting peace and putting an official halt to any further land claims, as well as accepting the rejection of any forceful retribution if violence should reoccur.
-Hamas and Hezbollah, however threatened violence, especially if either side seemed likely to compromise in order to reach an agreement.
+The talks aimed to put the Israeli–Palestinian conflict to an official end by forming a two-state solution for the Jewish and Palestinian peoples, promoting the idea of everlasting peace, and putting an official halt to any further land claims, as well as accepting the rejection of any forceful retribution if violence should recur.
+Hamas and Hezbollah, however, threatened violence, especially if either side seemed likely to compromise in order to reach an agreement.
 As a result, the Israeli government publicly stated that peace couldn't exist even if both sides signed the agreement, due to the stance taken by Hamas and Hezbollah.
-The US was therefore compelled to re-focus on eliminating the threat posed by the stance of Hamas and Hezbollah as part of the direct talk progress.
-Israel for its part, was skeptical that a final agreement was reached that the situation would change, as Hamas and Hezbollah would still get support to fuel new violence.
+The US was therefore compelled to re-focus on eliminating the threat posed by the stance of Hamas and Hezbollah as part of the direct talks process.
+Israel, for its part, was skeptical that a final agreement would change the situation, as Hamas and Hezbollah would still get support to fuel new violence.
 In addition, the Israeli government rejected any possible agreement with Palestine as long as it refuses to recognize Israel as a Jewish state.